 Selection and application.

-The selection is based on grades of academic courses and the relevance of previous studies for this programme.
-Do not send Bachelor thesis or motivation letter with your application.
-For international students see information on application procedures:
+Selection is based on grades of academic courses and relevance of previous studies for the chosen programme.
+Please do not send Bachelor’s dissertations or motivation letters with your application as these would not be considered in the selection process.
+For international students, please read the relevant information.